1) Explain the main purpose of an operating system?

 44) What is preemptive multitasking?

-Partitioning and formatting creates a preparatory environment on the drive so that the operating system can be copied and installed properly.
-This includes allocating space on the drive, designating a drive name, determining and creating the appropriate file system structure.
+Partitioning and formatting create a preparatory environment on the drive so that the operating system can be copied and installed properly.
+This includes allocating space on the drive, designating a drive name, determining and creating the appropriate file system and structure.

 It is the process of using the output of one program as an input to another.
 For example, instead of sending the listing of a folder or drive to the main screen, it can be piped and sent to a file, or sent to the printer to produce a hard copy.